upbound/docs/content/concepts/control-plane-configurations.md

 ## Version control service integration

 All Configurations in Upbound sync from Git.
-To learn more about how Upbound integrates with Version Control Services, read [Git integration]({{<ref "git-integration.md">}}).

 ## Building an API